 How to Harvest Cilantro

 When it comes to cilantro, harvesting is relatively easy.
-All that is required is cutting cilantro plants about 1/3 of the way down.
-The top 1/3 is what you will use to cook with and the bottom 2/3 will grow new leaves.
+All that is required is cutting cilantro plants about one-third of the way down.
+The top one-third is what you will use to cook with and the bottom two-thirds will grow new leaves.

 How Often Should You Harvest Cilantro?

 You should be harvesting cilantro about once a week.
 If the plant is growing well, you can harvest more often than this.
 Either way, you will need to harvest the cilantro at least once a week to help stave off bolting.
 After harvesting the cilantro, if you are not able to cook with it immediately, you can freeze the cuttings until you are ready to cook with them.